Ethanlloyd21/online-shop-vite/README.md

   }
 })
 ```
-Also check your amplify.yml settings if they are correct.
+Then go to your aws console > Amplify > your app > Build Settings > amplify.yml settings if they are correct.
 ![Alt text](src/assets/image/amplify_yml.png)